pdjr-build/firmware-factory/modules/winint/hardware/1.0/README.md

 | NMEA connector  | [M12 5-pin connector](https://docs.rs-online.com/e3ad/0900766b8152901f.pdf) |

-## Connection and configuration
+## Connections

+### NMEA

+The module's female NMEA connector will directly accept an NMEA standard drop cable.

 ### Sensor input channels

 Each input channel is presented as P (positive) & N (neutral) terminals and will accept input signals in the range 9VDC through 32VDC.
-At 12VDC the input channel opto-isolator will draw 9mA from the signal supply.
+At 12VDC each input channel will draw 9mA from the signal supply.

 | Channel | Required | Input characteristic |
 |:--------|:---------|:---------------------|